 Do you have classes for Adults?

-We offer several classes for adults: Ballet, Modern, Ballroom, and Pilates.
+We offer several classes for adults: Teen & Adult Beginning Ballet, Adult Modern Dance, Modern Improvisation (for Seniors), Teen & Adult Hip Hop, Ballroom (Teens and Adults), Zumba, and Pilates.
 We accept drop-ins for adult dance classes and also offer four class cards.

 What are the “extras” required for the year-end show?